mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/Use Case Catalogue/readme.md

 ---
+### Module Key

+- **SPUM** – Service Provider & User Module
+- **ARM** – Asset Registration Module
+- **PSQM** – Product & Service Qualification Module
+- **GICM** – Grid Interaction & Constraints Module
+- **API Layer** – Federated data access layer for authorised consumers
-Currently Considered Out-of-scope modules:
+- **Reporting Layer** – Common reporting interface drawing from all modules Currently Considered Out-of-scope modules:
 - 🔶 PSQM = Product & Service Qualification Management
 - 🔶 GICM = Grid Integration & Constraint Management

+In summary, depending on the outcomes from Elexon's Industry Design Workshops, FMAR could support a modular architecture for:
+1) **Organisation and User Onboarding and Maintenance**: A streamlined, secure process for organisations and user identitities to register with and manage their details on the FMAR Hub.
+2) **Asset Registration and Maintenance**: Collecting asset data at the point of market entry, and potentially at the point of installation (subject to DESNZ Asset Visibility policy).
+3) **(Market) Unit Registration and Maintenance**: Defining and managing the aggregations of assets that participate in markets.
+4) **Product and Qualification Management**: Managing a central product catalogue and the qualification status of Market Units against those products.
+5) **Wider System Functions and Integrations**: Including the provision of accessible data products using the Data Sharing Infrastructure (DSI).